oyamist/oyapi/README.md

 cd oyapi
 scripts/oyapi-install.sh
 ```
-Reboot your Raspberry Pi and use a Chrome browser to access OyaPi (e.g., http://bioreactor1)
+Reboot your Raspberry Pi and use a Chrome browser to access OyaPi using the hostname
+you configured above (e.g., http://bioreactor1)